 Before and after an order is placed by you, the salesman must follow certain rules.

-The salesmen must display information such as: their business name, full contact details, a full description of their goods or services, the full price the intend to charge, including all taxes (vat etc), how a customer can pay, how they intend to deliver the service, and a realistic timescale as to when they will accomplish their work.
+The salesmen must display information such as: their business name, full contact details, a full description of their goods or services, the full price they intend to charge, including all taxes (vat etc), how a customer can pay, how they intend to deliver the service and a realistic timescale as to when they will accomplish their work.

 The seller is compelled to tell the customer if they will be responsible for paying a fee if they cancel and what that fee will be.
 If they don’t or have not you the consumer are not liable to pay the